Cyphrme/Coze/docs/proposals/implemented/malleability_low_s.md

 [Modern Ed25519](https://www.rfc-editor.org/rfc/rfc8032#section-8.4) already
 makes a malleability prohibition.
 However, be aware that there are older libraries and RFC non-compliant that do not implement this prohibition.
-Ed libraries should be tested for low S when implementing Coze to make sure they are RFC compliant.
+Ed libraries should be tested for low-S when implementing Coze to make sure they are RFC compliant.

-For ECDSA, the "low S" rule must be implemented over most existing libraries.
+For ECDSA, the "low-S" rule must be implemented over most existing libraries.
 For more detail, see
 - https://github.com/bitcoin/bips/blob/master/bip-0146.mediawiki#low_s
 - https://eips.ethereum.org/EIPS/eip-2